 The Central Virginia Transportation Improvement Program (CVTIP) is the Central Virginia Transportation Organization's (CVTPO) mechanism for allocating its limited transportation resources among the various needs of the area.
 It is a four-year program that addresses the immediate funding needs for transportation systems management (TSM) and operations.
-It also addresses the immediate funding needs for the transportation projects drawn from the Virginia Department of Transportation's Six-Year Improvement Program, public transit agencies, Lynchburg Regional Airport's Capital Improvement Plans, and the Central Virginia Long-Range Transportation Plan.
+It also addresses the immediate funding needs for the transportation projects drawn from the Virginia Department of Transportation's Six-Year Improvement Program, public transit agencies, Lynchburg Regional Airport's Capital Improvement Plans and the Central Virginia Long Range Transportation Plan.

-The CVTIP FY 2024-2027 begins on October 1, 2024, and is applicable until September 30, 2027.
+The CVTIP FY 2024-2027 begins on October 1, 2024 and is applicable until September 30, 2027.
 Section 3 is made up of the current projects, projects from the CVTIP FY 2018-2021 that have not yet been closed out, and new projects for which VDOT expects to receive funding.
 Section 4 includes public transit agencies that will receive federal obligations in the coming four-year period.
 Section 5 gives an overview of airport facilities that are receiving federal obligations in the coming four-year period.

+Required by federal law, the Long- Range Transportation Plan (LRTP) is the document that directs transportation decisions over a minimum 20-year horizon.
+The CVTIP 2024-2027 represents the programmed implementation of selected recommendations from the CVTPO's most recently adopted Long- Range Transportation Plan.
 The projects listed in the CVTIP FY 2024-2027 encompass bridge rehabilitation and replacement, roadway widening, computerized signal systems, roadway construction, intersection improvements and public transit capital and operating expenditures, and airport expenditures.
 Through the projects listed in the CVTIP FY 2024-2027, the CVTPO member jurisdictions and the state and federal transportation agencies hope to create a more effective transportation system to serve the Central Virginia urbanized area.